5GP.1 First-Stage Allocation

 Activity rate #2 = $100 per batch

-The direct labor hour improvement would decrease the number of direct labor hours to 1.5 direct labor hours (currently 2 direct labor hours are required).
-The batch improvement would allow 100 units to be produced per batch (85 units are produced per batch currently).
+The direct labor hour improvement would decrease the number of direct labor hours required per unit to 1.5 direct labor hours (currently 2 direct labor hours are required per unit of output).
+The batch improvement would allow 100 units to be produced per batch (currently 85 units of output are produced per batch).

 The average job for this firm includes 1.9 batches and 12 direct labor hours.
 (Assume that a variety of jobs’ work can be included in each batch).